 South Shore is a tiny town located in the state of South Dakota.
 With a population of 189 people and just one neighborhood, South Shore is the 134th largest community in South Dakota.
-South Shore has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in South Shore was built prior to World War II, making it one of the older and more historic towns in the country.

 South Shore real estate is some of the most expensive in South Dakota, although South Shore house values don't compare to the most expensive real estate in the U.S.